mark-watson/Java-AI-Book/manuscript/nlp.md

 The names of tags used are defined in the XML tag data file: change this file, and you alter both the tags and behavior of this utility class.
 Please note that the data in this XML file is from a small set of hand-labeled (i.e., my wife and I labelled articles as being about "religion", "politics", etc.).

-Here is a snippet of data defined in the XML tag data file describing some words (and their scores) associated with the tag “religion\_buddhism”:
+This approach is called "bag of words."
+The following listing shows a snippet of data defined in the XML tag data file describing some words (and their scores) associated with the tag “religion\_buddhism”:

 {lang="xml",linenos=off}
 ~~~~~~~~